terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 - `image_id` - ID of an image to be used as base for this host when cloning
 - `interfaces_attributes` - Host interface information.
 - `manage_build` - REMOVED, please use the new 'managed' key instead.
 Create host only, don't set build status or manage power states
+- `manage_power_operations` - Manage power operations, e.g. power on, if host's build flag will be enabled.
 - `managed` - Whether or not this host is managed by Foreman.
 Create host only, don't set build status or manage power states.
 - `medium_id` - ID of the medium mounted on the host.
 - `method` - REMOVED - use build argument instead to manage build flag of host.